-- Take the first step.
 Start right now with our Bright Start Tool.
 Answer a few quick questions and get personalized results to think about, and to help with your life, health, savings and retirement needs and goals.

 And if you’re anxious about the lifestyle changes involved in changing your financial situation, try these tips to make the transition smoother:

-- Banish bare-bones budgets.
 Budgets are a bit like diets: They can take the fun out of spending the way a diet can take the fun out of eating.
 Instead, go for a more realistic spending and savings plan, which helps you achieve your goals but still enjoy your money.

-- Look into insurance.
 Providing for your family in the event of a critical illness or death is a common financial stressor.
 Securing your family's finances with life insurance and critical illness insurance may be just what you need to feel better.

-- Take advantage of workplace benefits.
 Employers are increasingly offering financial education to their employees.
 Ask if you can access financial consulting as part of your workplace health and benefits package.

 Most important, seek out health resources to help you manage the physical effects of financial stress if you're struggling.
 A family doctor, psychologist, counsellor or other health professional can provide the care you need to feel healthy and energized so you can chase your financial dreams.